 The cost is broken down into lighting, heating and hot water and, as per the graph, shows one figure for the current condition of the house and another if energy-efficient measures were to be installed.

-You’ll also find that an EPC sets out the top three recommended measures that could be carried out to make the property more efficient.
+You’ll also find that an EPC sets out the top three recommended measures that could be carried out to make the property more efficient and improve the home’s energy output.

 The certificate should set out the cost of these measures and the projected savings they should provide over a three-year period.
-It will also demonstrate the total saving that could be provided by carrying out all of these recommendations.
+It will also demonstrate the total saving on energy bills that could be provided by carrying out all of these recommendations.

 It will also detail other measures that could be installed to improve efficiency.